acrlewis/datasciencecoursera/CodeBook.md

  * Appropriately labels the data set with descriptive variable names.
  * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-##Description of data/variables in tidy.csv
+##Description of data/variables in tidy.txt
 |Column Names|
 |--------------|
 |subject |